Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Non-vanishing of Rankin--Selberg -values modulo : CM case

-\end{proof} As a consequence, we have the following. \begin{cor} Let $K$ be a CM field and $F$ its maximal totally real subfield.
-Let $\lambda$ be a self-dual Hecke character over $K$ and $\fp$ a prime of $F$ unramified in $K$.
-Then we have for all except finitely many $\nu \in \Xi_{\lambda,\fp}^+$. \end{cor} \begin{proof}This just follows from part (i) of Theorem \ref{mainhrk} by taking $\chi_0=1$ and by choosing an auxiliary prime {$\ell\notin S_{\lambda,\fp}$} such that $(\ell,2D_{K/F})=1$ and the condition \eqref{Ass(D)} holds.\end{proof}
+As a consequence, we have the following. \begin{cor} Let $K$ be a CM field and $F$ its maximal totally real subfield.
+Let $\lambda$ be a self-dual Hecke character over $K$ and $\fp$ a degree one prime of $F$ unramified in $K$.
+Then we have for all except finitely many $\nu \in \Xi_{\lambda,\fp}^+$. \end{cor} \begin{proof}This just follows from Theorem \ref{T:b.W} and Theorem \ref{T:3.W} for $\fp$ inert and split in $K/F$ respectively, by taking $\chi_0=1$ and by choosing an auxiliary prime {$\ell$} such that $(\ell,2\fp D_{K/F})=1$.\end{proof}